mreeve29/Molar-Mass-of-Compound/README.md

 # Molar Mass of Compound
-Small Javascript script to that returns the molar mass of an inputed compound
+A small Javascript script to that returns the molar mass of an inputed compound